Study uncovers three conversational styles when discussing donor conception with children

 Without knowing families’ disclosure histories, we can’t tell whether Group 3’s more rigid, factual style shows the limitations of accurate language or simply the awkwardness of talking about this for the first time.
 Research shows different-sex couples (who made up most of Group 3) typically tell their children later than other family types.
 These conversations may have been less elaborative not because parents used factual terms, but because they were navigating their first disclosure conversation with understandable nervousness.

-Funding Source: This work was supported by Scholarship N° 21190081, ANID Agencia Nacional de Investigación y Desarrollo, Santiago de Chile.
+Funding Source: Scholarship N° 21190081, ANID Agencia Nacional de Investigación y Desarrollo, Santiago de Chile.

 Related Posts